How To Declutter Your Wardrobe With 10 Simple Questions

 Simple enough, right?

 We've all had that item that somehow squeezed past all of the wardrobe purges because we might wear it someday.
-I know it’s super cute, but if you aren’t wearing it there’s probably a reason.
-Maybe it looks adorable but itches like crazy, or is a little tight on the arms, or it honestly just isn’t your style (no matter how much you wish it was).
+I know it’s super cute, but if you aren’t wearing it, there’s probably a reason.
+Maybe it looks adorable, but itches like crazy, or it is a little tight on the arms, or it honestly just isn’t your style (no matter how much you wish it were).

-If you're unsure which items are really getting the most love click here for steps you can take to track what you wear and then declutter your wardrobe of them!
+If you're unsure which items are really getting the most love, click here for steps to track what you wear and then declutter your wardrobe of them!

 #2.
 Is it damaged?

-Let’s be honest, you’re never going to patch up the tear in those pants.
-You’ve had this item for months now and haven’t patched it up yet, it ain’t happening.
-The coffee stain that’s on your favorite white shirt that hasn’t been coming out with the bleach?
+Let’s be honest; you’re never going to patch up the tear in those pants.
+You’ve had this item for months now and haven’t patched it up yet; it ain’t happening.
+Has the coffee stain on your favorite white shirt not been coming out with bleach?
 It's not coming out, boo.

 I know it sucks.
 But you can take this opportunity to get a few new items because these are moving on.